-The interface has to be identified for the hardware and software aspects between the Engine, Propeller and the aircraft systems in the appropriate documents.
+The interface has to be identified for the AEH and software aspects between the Engine, Propeller and the aircraft systems in the appropriate documents.

-The Engine/Propeller/aircraft documents should cover in particular -
+The Engine/Propeller/aircraft documents should cover in particular:

-- The software quality level (per function if necessary), - The reliability objectives for loss of Engine/Propeller control or significant change in thrust, (including IFSD due to control system malfunction), of faulty parameters, - The degree of protection against lightning or other electromagnetic effects (e.g. level of induced voltages that can be supported at the interfaces),
+the software/AEH criticality level (per function if necessary);

+- the reliability objectives for a loss of Engine/Propeller control or significant change in thrust (including an IFSD due to a control system malfunction), or for the transmission of faulty parameters; - the degree of protection against lightning or other electromagnetic effects (e.g. the level of induced voltages that can be supported at the interfaces); - Engine, Propeller and aircraft interface data and characteristics; and - the aircraft power supply and its characteristics (if relevant).

-- Engine, Propeller and aircraft interface data and characteristics, and - Aircraft power supply and characteristics (if relevant). - (c) Distribution of Compliance Demonstration
+(c) Distribution of Compliance Demonstration

 The certification tasks of the aircraft propulsion system equipped with electronic control systems may be shared between the Engine, Propeller and aircraft certification.
-The distribution between the different certification activities should be identified and agreed with the Agency and/or the appropriate Engine and aircraft Authorities: (an example is given in paragraph (6)).
+The distribution between the different certification activities should be identified and agreed with EASA and/or the appropriate Engine and aircraft authorities (an example is given in Section 6 'TABLE').

 Appropriate evidence provided for Engine and Propeller certification should be used for aircraft certification.
-For example, the quality of any aircraft function software and aircraft/Engine/Propeller interface logic already demonstrated for Engine or Propeller certification should need no additional substantiation for aircraft certification.
+For example, the quality of any aircraft function software/AEH and aircraft/Engine/Propeller interface logic already demonstrated for Engine or Propeller certification should need no additional substantiation for aircraft certification.